denoland/manual/tools/formatter.md

 ## Code formatter

-Deno ships with a built in code formatter that will auto-format the following
+Deno ships with a built-in code formatter that will auto-format the following
 files:

 | File Type  | Extension          |